myNBGcode/PostmanCollections/File API/File Api v2.1/oauth2/README.md

   "needsApproval": false
 }
 ```
 The response is a JSON object containing the file id, the number of file chunks and their size, as shown below.
+note: The Sandbox app always return 1 file chunk as a response and accepts 1 chunk to be uploaded by the following operation but the functionality is the same as the production.
+This is different to the production which can return maney chunks and expects those chunks as described in the step below.
 ```
 {
   "fileId": "F9C9E3B1-AC46-4851-AF34-60297EE9300E",
-  "fileChunks": 2,
+  "fileChunks": 1,
   "fileChunkSize": 4
 }
 ```

-2. Upload the chunks one by one in a chronologically and incremental way as they seperated.
-Upload can be invoked by making an HTTP POST request to the following URL.
+2. Upload the chunks one by one in a chronologically and incremental way as they seperated (Sandbox environment only accepts 1 chunk).
+Upload can be invoked by making an HTTP PUT request to the following URL.
 The File identifier is retrieved from the previous step.
 Let's say there are 2 chunks, the first chunk return an HTTP Status Code 308 Range and the final one returns HTTP Status Code 200 OK which indicates that the operation ended successfully.

 > https://apis.nbg.gr/sandbox/file/oauth2/v2.1/files/{fileId}/upload